Greg-R/T41EEE/README.md

 other bands.
 Thus it was necessary to expand the radio calibration routines to both lower and upper sidebands on all bands.

+The calibration frequencies used in the radio calibration functions are hard-coded in the calibration data structure.
+Single-band manual calibration uses the current radio frequency.

 It takes a long time.
 But why not?
 It's automated.
 Set it up, and let it run to completion.
 The calibration numbers are automatically saved to EEPROM.
 Don't forget to also save them to the SD card (not automatic)!